khanshoaib3/minecraft-access/docs/faq.md

 We can claim that the current functionality of the mod is sufficient for normal play, given that even totally blind users have already played with the help of this mod.
 Some of them are streaming, so you can listen to the uploaded videos: [Logic Pro X Gaming](https://www.youtube.com/@LogicProXGaming/search?query=minecraft), [TrueBlindGaming](https://www.youtube.com/@TrueBlindGaming/search?query=minecraft).

 The mod primarily borrows the help of a screen reader to describe the game interface, and incorporates sound cues to provide orientation perception in this 3D world.
-Currently, the Mod has implemented such functions as `Read Crosshair` (read out blocks and creatures you're pointing at), 100% accessibility for all screens, `Camera Controls` and `Mouse Simulation` with keyboard, `Points of Interest` (scan nearby special blocks and creatures and lock on them), and a new F4 `Narrator Menu` which contains assistant functions like "Read Light Level", "Find Closest Water Source", etc.
+Currently, the Mod has implemented such functions as `Read Crosshair` (read out blocks and creatures you're pointing at), `100% accessibility for all screens`, `Camera Controls`, and `Mouse Simulation` with keyboard, `Points of Interest` (scan nearby special blocks and creatures and lock on them), and a new F4 `Narrator Menu` which contains assistant functions like "Read Light Level", "Find Closest Water Source", etc.

 You can play the game within the keyboard's main typing part (which means a number pad isn't necessary), without a mouse.
 You can walk around the world, gather materials, farm the land, raise animals, mine, fight monsters, and even build buildings and redstone machines.